dcmikki/devbox-windows/README.md

 ## Vim

 Vim is my main text editor.
 I went through a bit of an adventure trying to get a setup for Windows that was usuable.
 I originally thought my plugin setup would be quite transferrable, but that turned out not to be the case.
 I ended up abandoning my attempt to get YouCompleteMe to work on Windows.
 I decided it wasn't all that important anyway, as I wouldn't be doing any serious programming on Windows, only DevOps type stuff.
-I then thought I would just use everything except YouCompleteMe, but the performance in Vim in Git Bash was still terrible (I'm talking 10+ seconds just to open a file for editing).
+Then I thought I'd just use everything except YouCompleteMe, but the performance in Vim in Git Bash was still terrible (I'm talking 10+ seconds just to open a file for editing).

 I've ended up with the following setup:
-* ConEmu running Git Bash with all the correct settings for 256 colours
+* ConEmu running Git Bash with settings for 256 colour support
 * The build of Vim that comes with Git Bash
-* The .vimrc linked from my dotfiles with some settings for 256 colours and essential plugins
+* The .vimrc linked from my dotfiles with settings for 256 colour support and essential plugins
 * The Windows build of Vim installed alongside the build that comes with Git Bash (good for 'Right Click -> Edit With Vim')
 * A .gvimrc linked from my dotfiles